astro-reactive/astro-reactive/apps/docs/src/pages/en/introduction.md

 ## Contributing

 Any contribution is welcome.
 Feel free to look around our [repository](https://github.com/ayoayco/astro-reactive-library) to find something that interests you. :)

+There's a lot of opportunity to contribute.
+A good start will be to understand what Astro is, and how to set up a basic Astro project.
+For this, the [Astro website](https://astro.build) and [documentation](https://docs.astro.build/en/getting-started/) are good places to start.

 The [issues page](https://github.com/ayoayco/astro-reactive-library/issues?q=is%3Aopen+is%3Aissue+label%3A%22accepting+PRs%22) contains some ideas, but they should not limit your contribution.